oayanda/ANSIBLE-CONFIGURATION-MANAGEMENT-AUTOMATE-PROJECT-7-TO-10/README.md

 # ANSIBLE-CONFIGURATION-MANAGEMENT-AUTOMATE-PROJECT-7-TO-10

-I this project, I have Installed and configured an Ansible client to act as a Jump Server/Bastion Host as well as Created a simple Ansible playbook to automate servers configuration.
+I this project, I have installed and configured an Ansible client to act as a Jump Server/Bastion Host as well as created a simple Ansible playbook to automate configuration of some tasks on ubuntu and centos servers.